-- the highest professional and personal ethics; - broad experience in business, government, education or technology; - · ability to provide insights and practical wisdom based on their experience and wisdom relevant to our lines of business; - commitment to enhancing stockholder value; - sufficient time to effectively carry out their duties; their service on other boards of public companies should be limited to no more than three directorships; - compliance with legal and regulatory requirements; - ability to develop a good working relationship with other Board members and contribute to the Board's working relationship with senior management of SemGroup; and - independence; a majority of the Board shall consist of independent directors, as defined in the Director Nomination Policy.
+- · the highest professional and personal ethics; - · broad experience in business, government, education or technology; - · ability to provide insights and practical wisdom based on their experience and wisdom relevant to our lines of business; - · commitment to enhancing stockholder value; - sufficient time to effectively carry out their duties; their service on other boards of public companies should be limited to no more than three directorships; - · compliance with legal and regulatory requirements; - ability to develop a good working relationship with other Board members and contribute to the Board's working relationship with senior management of SemGroup; and - independence; a majority of the Board shall consist of independent directors, as defined in the Director Nomination Policy.

 Other than the foregoing, there are no stated minimum criteria for director nominees, although the Nominating and Corporate Governance Committee may also consider such other factors as it may deem are in the best interests of the Company and its stockholders.
 The Nominating and Corporate Governance Committee does, however, believe it appropriate for at least one member of the Board to meet the criteria for an "audit committee financial expert" as defined by the rules of the SEC.
 When considering potential nominees for the Board, the Committee will consider the criteria above and each potential nominee's individual skills and qualifications in context of the current composition of the Board and needs of the Board at such time.
-In connection therewith, the Committee will consider diversity in professional background, experience, expertise, perspective, age, gender and ethnicity with respect to Board composition as a whole.
-With respect to diversity, particular emphasis is placed on identifying candidates whose experiences, qualities and skills complement and augment those of other Board members with respect to the Board of Directors as a group.
+In connection therewith, the Committee will consider diversity in professional background, experience, expertise, perspective, age, gender and ethnicity with respect to Board composition as a whole, although the Committee does not have a specific diversity policy.
+With respect to diversity, in accordance with our Corporate Governance Guidelines and Principles, particular emphasis is placed on identifying candidates whose experiences, qualities and skills complement and augment those of other Board members with respect to the Board of Directors as a group.